BLOWING YOUR TRUMPET VOLUNTARILY!

 Greyhound Rescue Wales is a charity made up of mainly of unpaid volunteers and rely on our greyhound supporters.
 Some volunteers are regular, while others volunteer on an ad hoc basis.

-Below are the areas where we need regular volunteers.
+Below are the areas where we have regular volunteers.
+Each section states whether or not posts are vacant.
 If you are interested in any of these please fill in our online form stating what you would like to do and someone will get back to you.

 There is information on what is involved under each section.